fredyns/yii2-wiki/Glossary.md

 ## alias

-Alias is a string that's used by Yii to refer to the class or directory.
+Alias is a string that's used by Yii to refer to the class or directory such as `@app/vendor`.

 ## application